cakephp/docs/en/tutorials-and-examples/cms/articles-controller.rst

 leverage the reverse routing features CakePHP offers.

 At this point, you should be able to point your browser to **http://localhost:8765/articles/index**.
-You should see your view, correctly formatted with the title and table listing of the articles.
+You should see your list view, correctly formatted with the title and table listing of the articles.

 Create the View Action